elephant-ride-jaipur-park-hathi-gaon

 elephant-ride-in-jaipur-elephant-park-hathi-gaon

-There are many opinions when it comes to ethical tourism and elephants.
+There are many opinions when it comes to ethical tourism, elephants, and Hathi Gaon Jaipur.
 Everyone has a different idea about the ethical treatment of animals and cruelty to animals.
 For most people sensitive to the ethical treatment of elephants, riding an elephant is an absolute no-no. A small percentage of travelers are okay with riding an elephant in some situations like elephants in wildlife sanctuaries in the natural environment; elephant sanctuaries or other types of institutions that target tourists are an absolutely no-no for such travelers.

 A large number of travelers feel elephant activities are part of unethical tourism because elephants are kept in captivity.
 In general, elephants in captivity are unacceptable.
 Here is a picture from Hathi Gaon, Jaipur.